Inflation, migration boost assessed valuations, property taxes on Treasure Coast, Okeechobee

 "My goal is not to see my taxes nine grand," resident Robert Rivera said.

-On Tuesday, Martin County Commissioners held a public hearing to discuss raising the millage rate by 2.6 percentage points from 9.96 to 10.22, something Stuart resident Danny King was not pleased to hear.
+Martin County commissioners held a public hearing Tuesday to discuss raising the millage rate by 2.6 percentage points from 9.96 to 10.22, something Stuart resident Danny King was not pleased to hear.

 "Nope, anytime I have to pay any taxes.
 Nobody likes it," King said.